 The parties in the approximately 300 coordinated cases, including the parties in the case against the Company, reached a settlement.
 The insurers for the issuer defendants in the coordinated cases will make the settlement payment on behalf of the issuers, including the Company.
 On October 5, 2009, the Court granted final approval of the settlement.
-Six notices of appeal have been filed.
-Judgment was entered on January 13, 2010.
-The time to file additional notices of appeal has expired.
-A group of three objectors, who filed a notice of appeal, also filed a petition to the Second Circuit seeking permission to appeal the District Court's final approval of the settlement on the basis that the settlement class is broader than the class previously rejected by the Second Circuit in its December 5, 2006 order vacating the District Court's order certifying classes in the focus cases.
-Plaintiffs filed an opposition to the petition.
+Judgment was entered on January 10, 2010.
+Two appeals are proceeding before the United States Court of Appeals for the Second Circuit on behalf of objectors to the settlement.
+Plaintiffs have moved to dismiss both appeals.

-As the litigation process is inherently uncertain, the Company is unable to predict the outcome of the above described matter if the settlement does not survive the appeal.
+As the litigation process is inherently uncertain, the Company is unable to predict the outcome of the above described matter if the settlement does not survive appeal.
 While the Company does maintain liability insurance, it could incur losses that are not covered by its liability insurance or that exceed the limits of its liability insurance.
 Such losses could have a material impact on the Company's business and its results of operations or financial position.